• Skip to primary navigation

 • More delicious recipes for you to try:

-• Marinated Feta
+• Marinated Feta Cheese

-Why we love this recipe:
+Why you’ll love this recipe:

-A simple technique transforms a block of feta, which is already delicious, into something extra special.
 As with most food, homemade is best.
-When we make it, we are in control of the ingredients which we use and in the case of Marinated Feta Cheese, we can customise them to suit our taste.
-Just some of the reasons that we love this recipe are:
+When we make it, we are in control of the ingredients we use and in the case of Marinated Feta Cheese, we can customise them to suit our taste.

-• This is a delicious, easily made, Mediterranean inspired appetiser, perfect to make ahead of time for relaxed entertaining.
+• This is a delicious, easily made, Mediterranean-inspired appetiser, perfect to make ahead of time for relaxed entertaining.

 • A block of feta is a fraction of the cost of a specialty cheese, making this an economical starter, ideal for entertaining.